 The season of giving is just around the corner.
 It’s also the season of plenty – of calories!
 Yes, this is the period when you’re digging into pies, cakes, and a whole lot more.
 The net weight gain during the fall-winter season is nearly half a kilo, with the holiday season itself adding 370 grams.
 Worse, this bulge on your waistline is unlikely to be lost.

-It’s also when you’re busy traveling, visiting, and hosting.
+It’s also when you’re busy travelling, visiting, and hosting.
 Being harried for time is the perfect excuse to order that greasy takeaway.
 In fact, one in two people opts for fast food because they’re just too busy to cook.

 The best way to beat the flab is to meal prep.
 It simply means making meals in big batches, which you then store in the fridge or freezer.
 Later in the week, you just warm them up and eat healthy, home-cooked food.
 A good pressure cooker makes this so simple.
 Here’s a great guide to bring you up to speed.

 4 Healthy Meal Prep Recipes to Ease Into the Holiday Season